-- 4. Any applicable requests for technical assistance from OHA, DOJ's, MFCU, or CMS on improving the compliance activities performed by UHA; and - 5.
-Include a sample of service verification letters mailed to members and report on the number of service verification letters sent, member response rates to mailings, frequency of mailings, and description of how members are selected to receive service verification surveys, including all dates on which such letters were mailed, the results of the efforts, and other methodologies used to ensure the accuracy of data. - 4.
+- d.
+A copy of each final report resulting from UHA's compliance reviews of its subcontractors and participating providers completed during the prior contract year as well as any corrective action plans resulting from such compliance reviews. - 4.
 In the event OHA identifies deficiencies within the required compliance and FWA submitted documentation, actions will be taken to remedy the findings in accordance with the process set forth in Exhibit D, Section 5 of the CCO Contract to remedy the findings as expeditiously as possible.

-Standard Operating Procedure SOP Effective Version Department Title Number Date Number Compliance Fraud, Waste, and Abuse SOP-CO1-1 2/10/21 3 Compliance FWA Improper Payment SOP-CO1-2 In Progress 1
+Standard Operating Procedure SOP Effective Version Department Title Number Date Number Compliance Fraud, Waste, and Abuse SOP-CO1 1/24/2022 3